SAP-samples/cap-appgyver-covid-certcheck/README.md

 # Office Access - Covid Check app for SAP AppGyver
 This repository contains a sample application for the submission, validation, and associated workflow of restricting or permitting building entry to an employee, based on the validity of their Covid Certificate.
-It focuses on the use of SAP BTP components such as SAP AppGyver, SAP Cloud Application Programming, and SAP Graph to demonstrate the end to end process.
+It focuses on use of SAP Business Technology Platform (BTP) components such as SAP AppGyver, SAP Cloud Application Programming, and SAP Graph, working together to demonstrate the end to end process.
 <!-- Please include descriptive title -->

 <!--- Register repository https://api.reuse.software/register, then add REUSE badge: